BlakeRain/blakerain.com/content/blog/i-dont-like-automatic-summarisation/index.md

 ## Missing Significant Lessons {#missing-significant-lessons}

-Putting aside the problem of hallucination for now, I think there are more human issues with relying on summaries of potentially detailed and technical content, regardless of whether the summaries are generated by language models or not.
+Putting aside the problem of hallucination for now, I think there are more human issues with relying on LLM summaries: the loss of the journey and structure from the original publication.
+Preserving only the conclusions, while stripping away the path to those conclusions, risks the real value of a publication.
+Ironing out the structure and subtext -- the emphasis, asymmetry, and tone -- destroys potentially valuable information.

-1. I think the details often matter a lot more than the outcome.
-After all, we don't often publish just abstracts and conclusions.
-Whilst summarisation may tend to preserve outcomes, I worry it may often destroy salient load-bearing details.
-A way to understanding something is to follow the journey that the authors took to get to their conclusions.
-I think this will be lost of we become overreliant on automatic summaries.
-1. Key features of an publication might be found in the subtext or structure of the publication, rather than the surface content.
-For example, an author might choose to defend one aspect more than another.
-There may be asymmetries in the care and attention given to different ideas.
-Even tonal shifts can carry significance.
-Language models may be trained to optimise for what is said, rather than why and how.

-I think when we summarise, especially using a language model, we should be more aware of what we are losing.
+This is a problem with any kind of summarisation, but I think is compounded under LLMs.
+The cost of producing a summary of any required length is now vanishingly small.
+Such a summary might appear sufficiently plausible, with the pretence of capturing all that is salient.
+Does the temptation to then rely solely on these summaries become too great?
+Is the efficiency gain sufficient to justify the loss of the journey and structure?
+How can we tell, if we don't know what we're loosing in each instance?

-When I read something, I often find that some of the most impactful lessons are within the body of the publication.
-A recent example of this was a paper called [Behind the Headline Number: Why Not to Rely on Frey and Osborne's Predictions of Potential Job Loss from Automation].
+As an example, I was recently reading a paper called [Behind the Headline Number: Why Not to Rely on Frey and Osborne's Predictions of Potential Job Loss from Automation].
 The paper is about issues with Frey and Osborne's predictions of potential job loss from automation in [The future of
 employment: How susceptible are jobs to computerisation].
-Here's a sentence from the end of the
-abstract:

-> Compared to standard approaches which classify jobs based on their intensity in routine tasks,
-> Frey-Osborne's predictions do not 'add value' for forecasting the impact of technology on
-> employment.

-This is fine for a summary, and we can fairly understand the outcome of the paper.
-But I didn't find that to be as important as something the author's found along the way.
-On page 16, towards the end of the section in which the authors are investigating Frey and Osborne's methods, they discuss the interpretation of the predictions of Frey and Osborne's model:
+On page 16, about half way through the paper, the authors are discussing an interpretation of the predictions of Frey and Osborne's model.
+Here's an excerpt:

 > Frey-Osborne (2017, p.266) suggest that: '_...the probability axis in Figure 3 which shows the
 > distribution of the probabilities of individual occupations being automated can be seen as a